+(cont.)

+Fruit

-Vegetables and Fruit (cont.)
+and

+tables

+Vege

-Sell Most (> 80%) Sell Less (\$ 20%) Not Permitted for Sale Nutrition Criteria Nutrition Criteria Nutrition Criteria Canned Fat: ≤ 3g Fat: >3g Tomato-Based Products • Some whole, arushed, or diced tomatoes • Whole, crushed, or diced tomatoes that are higher Some pasta sauce in fat or sodium • Pasta sauce that is higher in fat or sodium Vegetable and Fat: ≤ 3g Fat: ≤ 5g Fat: >5g Fruit Chips and Sodium: ≤ 240mg and Saturated fat: ≤ 2g or Saturated fat: >2g and Sodium: ≤ 480mg or Sodium: >480mg Examples: , Some lower-fat, lower-sodium vegetable chips (e.g., Examples: Examples: potato, carrot) Some vegetable chips (e.g., potato, carrot) Some vegetable chips that are higher in fat or Some lower-fat, lower-sodium fruit chips (e.g., Some fruit chips (e.g., banana, apple, pear) sodium banana, apple, pear) Some fruit chips that are higher in fat or sodium
+Sell Most (≥ 80%) Sell Less (s 2093) Not Permitted for Sale Nutrition Criteria Nutrition Criteria Nutrition Criteria Canned Tomatoes and Fat: ≤ 3g and Sodium: ≤ 480mg Fat: >3g or Sodium: >480mg Tomato-Based Products Examples: Some whole, crushed, or direct tomatoes Examples:Whole, crushed, or diced tomatoes that are higher Some pasta sauce in fat or sodium • Pasta sauce that is higher in fat or sodium Vegetable and Fat: ≤ 3g Fat: ≤ 5g Fat: >5g Fruit Chips and Sodium: < 240mg and Saturated fat: ≤ 2g or Saturated fat: >2g 1 and Sodium: ≤ 480mg or Sodium: >480mg Some lower-fat, lower-sodium vegetable chips (e.g., Examples: Eamples: potato, carrot) Some vegetable chips (e.g., potato, carrot) Some vegetable chips that are higher in fat or Some lower-fat, lower-sodium fruit chips (e.g., Some fruit chips (e.g., banana, apple, pear) sodium banana, apple, pear) Some fruit chips that are higher in fat or sodium dried fruit, and chips (potato or other).

-^{}Food high in sugars and starches (natural or added) can leave partides clinging to the teeth and put dental health at risk.
-Vegetable and fruit choices of particular concern include fruit leathers, dried fruit, and chips (potato or other).
 It is suggested that these foods be eaten only at meal times and that foods that clear quickly from the mouth be eaten at snack times, such as fresh (raw or cooked), canned, or frozen vegetables or fruit.

-^{}Look for other words for sugar, such as glucose, fructose, sucrose, dextrose, dextrin, corn syrup, maple syrup, cane sugar, honey, and concentrated fruit juice.
+Look for other words for sugar, such as glucce, fructose, aucrose, dextrose, dextrin, carn syrup, raple syrup, care sugar, honey, and concentrated fruit juice.
+Food high in sugars and starches (natural or added) can leave particles clinging to the teeth and put dental health at risk.
+Vegetable and fruit choices of particular concern include fruit leathers,